samikshamodi/PointsRummy/README.md

 # points-rummy
 This is a game called Points Rummy.
 An indian variation of the popular game Rummy which I made in my first semester at IIITD for my course Intro to Programming.

+The rules of the game are described in the readme.md present inside the folder Points Rummy.

 ## Usage
 - It is written in Python3.6.9 and implemented using pygame.
 - Open terminal and navigate to the directory Points Rummy.